COVID-19: Extension of Virtual AGMs and electronic execution of documents

-Effective from 6 May 2020, the federal government has temporarily modified the provisions of the Corporations Act 2001 (Cth) (Corporations Act), the Corporations Regulations 2001 (Cth) (Regulations) and other related legislation to permit virtual company meetings, electronic notices of meetings and the electronic signing of company documents during the COVID-19 pandemic.
-These changes made under the Corporations (Coronavirus Economic Response) Determination (No 1) 2020 (Cth) (Determination) will be automatically repealed on 5 September 2020.
+In May 2020, the federal government temporarily modified the provisions of the Corporations Act 2001 (Cth) (Corporations Act), the Corporations Regulations 2001 (Cth) (Regulations) and other related legislation to permit virtual company meetings, electronic notices of meetings and the electronic signing of company documents during the COVID-19 pandemic.
+These changes were made under the Corporations (Coronavirus Economic Response) Determination (No 1) 2020 (Cth) using the Treasurer’s emergency powers under section 1362A of the Corporations Act.
+Effective from 22 September 2020, the Determination was repealed and replaced with the Corporations (Coronavirus Economic Response) Determination (No.3) 2020 (Cth), which made no substantive changes to the measures introduced in May, but extended their operation for a further 6 months until 21 March 2021.
+The recent extension measures reiterate that companies must continue to provide shareholders or members with a reasonable opportunity to participate in meetings.
+It also confirms that online voting is permitted and company officers will continue to be able to sign documents electronically (which includes not requiring signatories to sign on the same physical document).

-These updates to current corporate governance are welcome certainty and official approval for the practical and logistical realities facing businesses and boards operating remotely and navigating the governance and logistical challenges of virtual company meetings and annual general meetings (AGMs), particularly where their Constitution, and in some case the legislation, may not technically allow such methods.
-It also makes life easier for the many company directors and officers working remotely who are finding it difficult to arrange wet-ink signatures on paper documents due to a lack or access to scanners or printers at home.
+These updates to current corporate governance are welcome certainty and official ongoing approval for the practical and logistical realities facing businesses and boards operating remotely and navigating the governance and logistical challenges of virtual company meetings and annual general meetings (AGMs), particularly where their Constitution, and in some case the legislation, may not technically allow such methods.
+It also makes life easier for the many company directors and officers working remotely who are finding it difficult to arrange wet-ink signatures on paper documents due to a lack or access to scanners or printers at home and inability to get two authorised persons in the same room.

 Virtual Company Meetings

 The Determination modifies any provision of the Corporations Act or Regulations that requires a meeting to be held, or deals with giving a notice of a meeting or the conduct of a meeting.
-Many entities may be required to hold meetings over this period, including AGMs and creditors’ meetings.
+Many entities may be required to hold meetings over this period, including AGMs, board meetings and creditors’ meetings.

 The Determination states that: